-Our physicians may recommend one of several medical therapies that can help women trying to get pregnant.
+Our physicians may recommend one of several medical therapies that can help people who are trying to get pregnant.
 These often serve as first line and even second line treatments prior to IVF.
-These medications are typically used to help induce ovulation in women who have ovulatory dysfunction (Am I ovulating, btw?) or to help superovulate women to increase the chances for pregnancy in a given cycle.
+These medications are typically used to help induce ovulation in patients who have ovulatory dysfunction (Am I ovulating, btw?) or to help superovulate patients to increase the chances for pregnancy in a given cycle.

 Medications to induce ovulation